The creator of Gargoyles

 - Weisman has now disowned the televised version of "The Journey" as well, since he retold the story in comicbook form and corrected a few errors.

 - Cross Over: He likes to cross Gargoyles with other shows he's worked on.
-He wrote up a non-canon one with The Spectacular Spider Man, and also planned one for Team Atlantis before it became a Stillborn Franchise (but he's declared it still canon in Broad Strokes).
+He wrote up a non-canon one with The Spectacular Spider-Man, and also planned one for Team Atlantis before it became a Stillborn Franchise (but he's declared it still canon in Broad Strokes).

 - Deadpan Snarker: An entire section of Ask Greg is called Smart-Ass Responses.
-Some of them veer into Crowning Moment of Funny territory.

 - Executive Meddling: He does his best with it, but it just seems like everyone is determined to kill his shows.
 He's worked it to his advantage but most of the time the networks he's on don't know what to do with him.